 What should we wear?

 London Baby Swim operates a double nappy system for all babies and toddlers until they are toilet-trained.
 The double nappy system is a disposable or re-usable swim nappy underneath a Happy Nappy (neoprene nappy), which should fit closely enough to form a tight seal around the waist and thighs.
-The Happy Nappy is manufactured by a company called Slash About and is available to purchase from their website and other online retailers as well as larger high-street baby shop and some Boots stores.
+The Happy Nappy is manufactured by a company called Splash About and is available to purchase from their website and other online retailers as well as larger high-street baby shop and some Boots stores.
 Disposable/reusable Swim nappies are available from supermarkets and drugstores.
 Children do not need to wear anything else apart of the double nappy system.
 Children wearing swim trunks, swimsuit, eczema Suit or similar are welcome, however they will still have to wear the double nappy system underneath if not toilet-trained.
 As our pool temperatures are 33 degrees, we find babies are most comfortable in just a Happy Nappy as other swimsuits may make them overheat.
 Adults must wear appropriate swimwear and never outdoor wear.
 No T-shirt or other street clothing will be allowed in the water.
 Please note, the instructor will not allow any child or parent in the water who does not wear the appropriate swimwear.

 I don't have a Happy Nappy for my lessons.
 What do I do?

 Although customers do need to purchase a Happy Nappy for their use throughout the course, both of our centres have a limited number that can be borrowed if needed.
 Please ask at reception and ensure you return the nappy after use.